Unforgiven (Tim Hardin album)

-Unforgiven is the album folk artist Tim Hardin was recording in 1980 but failed to complete due to his death of a drug overdose.
+Unforgiven is the album folk artist Tim Hardin was recording in 1980 but failed to complete due to his death from a drug overdose.

 Portions of the album are incomplete studio tracks with vocals.
 Other songs are from home cassette demos recorded by Hardin prior to his death.

 The original version of "Judge and Jury" was his last single, released in 1973 in the UK only.